eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 If the value of **dp.install** in the original download request is true the client will start installing the DP.
 Due to the limitations of the OSGi DeploymentAdmin, it's not possible to have feedback on the install progress.
-However this operations should normally complete in a few seconds, even for an upgrade.
+However, these operations should normally complete in a few seconds, even for an upgrade.
 Otherwise (dp.install==false), the platform can request the installation of an already downloaded package through the following message:

 Install notification: